gqueirozc/WordMakerApp/README.md

 ## MobileApplication
- In this folder there will be a Dart/Flutter solution for the mobile application that connects with the API from the desktop app.
+ In this folder there will be a Dart/Flutter solution for the mobile application that needs to use the API from the desktop app so it can communicate and work as expected.
+In this folder is the .apk installer for the app, and a video demonstration of it working.